pentalpha/sequencer/README.md

-Algorithm for sequencing segments of text in order to return the full text.
+Highly parallelized algorithm (using OpenMP) for sequencing segments of text in order to return the full text.

 Input - lines of text (%% = \n):

 "Casa aba %% data